DesiresAreGrey/Website/docs/misc/dotnet-wasm-test/index.md

 ---
 # .NET WebAssembly Test

-Simple test of a .NET/C# WebAssembly thingy using the default template (stopwatch) that dotnet comes with but like adapted for my site and stuff
+A test of .NET/C# WebAssembly using the default template (stopwatch) that .NET comes with but like adapted for my site and stuff

 <script type='module' src="main.js"></script>
 <h3>Stopwatch</h3>